photo of the White House

 Title X grants cover a broad array of services that fall under the umbrella of family planning: contraceptive services, supplies, and information; breast and cervical cancer screenings; and STI prevention, testing, and treatment.
 In keeping with federal law (the Hyde Amendment), Title X funds are not permitted to be used for abortion services.

-Total appropriations for 2023 are $286.5 million, down from a high of $317.5 million in 2010.
+Total appropriations for 2024 were $286.5 million, down from a high of $317.5 million in 2010.
 Current funding levels are less than 40 percent of what is needed to meet the need for publicly funded family planning in the United States, according to an analysis in the American Journal of Public Health, which found that the program would need $737 million annually.
-Despite this need, the budget appropriation has remained at the same level—$286.5 million—since 2014.
+Despite this need, the budget appropriation has remained at the same level—$286.5 million—since 2015.
 This means that Title X funding has dropped by about $80 million in real dollars, while the population of people of reproductive age (15–49) has grown by over 5 million.

 Additionally, clinics had to draw a “bright line” between abortion services and all other services: separate accounting, physical spaces, staff, contact info, patient health records, etc. Previously, clinics that received Title X grants for family planning services were able to offer abortion services with separate, non-federal funding, in the same facility, by the same staff.

 The consequences to the program in the wake of the new rule were devastating.
 An estimated 981 clinics left the program in 2019, slashing the program’s capacity by half.
 Six states (Hawaii, Maine, Oregon, Utah, Vermont, and Washington) were left with no remaining Title X-funded providers.
 The number of patients served by Title X subsidies dropped from 3.9 million in 2018 to 1.5 million in 2020.
+The rule was an obvious and blatant attack on Planned Parenthood, which withdrew from the Title X program the day it went into effect.
+Until that point, Planned Parenthood clinics covered the family planning needs of 41 percent of women who rely on Title X.